Sam Ash Music: Multi-store growth

-Sam declined his son's requests to expand the original store to additional locations, but in 1961, five years after his death, Paul and Jerry (now company president and chairman, respectively) expanded into Long Island and Westchester County, opening new stores in Hempstead, Huntington and White Plains.
+Sam declined his son's requests to expand the original store to additional locations, but in 1961, five years after his death, Paul and Jerry (then company president and chairman, respectively) expanded into Long Island and Westchester County, opening new stores in Hempstead, Huntington and White Plains.
 By 1990, there were eight Sam Ash Music stores in the New York area, and in 1992 the first Sam Ash Music store outside the New York area opened in Cherry Hill, New Jersey.

 West 48th Street's Music Row

 In 1969, the company established a presence in Midtown Manhattan on West 48th Street's Music Row, a location they gradually expanded.
 By the late 1980s, after acquiring several struggling competitors, Sam Ash Music's presence dominated the block with an amalgamation of six storefronts with 12 entrances in nine buildings on both sides of the street.
 In 1999, the company acquired 64-year Music Row mainstay Manny's Music, which they continued to operate under the same name and management.
-In 2012, facing rising rents and redevelopment on Sam Ash Music relocated the flagship 48th street store to a new location at 333 West 34th Street.
+In 2012, facing rising rents and redevelopment, Sam Ash Music relocated the flagship 48th street store to a new location at 333 West 34th Street.